-Synergists: Latissimus Dorsi, Middle and Lower Trapezii, Rhomboids, Teres Major, Posterior Deltoid, Infraspinatus, Teres Minor, Brachialis, Brachioradialis, Pectoralis Major
+Synergists: Latissimus Dorsi, Middle and Lower Trapezius, Rhomboids, Teres Major, Posterior Deltoid, Infraspinatus, Teres Minor, Brachialis, Brachioradialis, Pectoralis Major

 Stand over a loaded barbell, with the bar lining up with your toes.

 Bend at the hips and a little at the knees and grasp the barbell with hands a little wider than shoulder width apart.
-Your back should be straight and close to horizontal.
+Your back should be straight and close to horizontal (illustration needs correcting.
+Sorry!).